 PTT conducted an internal carbon pricing mechanism to trade-off associated with risks and opportunities of the investment plans by setting at USD 20 per ton of carbon dioxide equivalent.
-In 2023, PTT's internal carbon pricing mechanism was expanded to cover investment projects that were GHG reduction and emission projects approved by the Strategic Investment Management Committee (SIMC).
+PTT's internal carbon pricing mechanism has covered the investment projects that are GHG reduction and emission projects approved by the Strategic Investment Management Committee (SIMC).